Sebastian Faulks: Personal life

 Faulks married Veronica (née Youlten) in 1989.
 They have two sons, William and Arthur, born 1990 and 1996 respectively, and one daughter, Holly, born 1992.
 Faulks is a fan of West Ham United football club.
 Debrett's lists his recreations as tennis and wine.

 A longtime cricket fan and player, Faulks is a member of the Authors XI cricket team.

 In August 2014, Faulks was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

-From 2013–2018, he sat on the Government Advisory Group for the Commemoration of the First World War.
+From 2013 to 2018, he sat on the Government Advisory Group for the Commemoration of the First World War.

 Novels

 The Literary Review has said that "Faulks has the rare gift of being popular and literary at the same time"; The Sunday Telegraph called him "One of the most impressive novelists of his generation ... who is growing in authority with every book".
 Faulks's 2005 novel, Human Traces, was described by Trevor Nunn as "A masterpiece, one of the great novels of this or any other century."

-Faulks is best known for his three novels set in early twentieth-century France.The first, The Girl at the Lion d'Or, was published in 1989.
+Faulks is best known for his three novels set in early twentieth-century France.
+The first, The Girl at the Lion d'Or, was published in 1989.
 This was followed by Birdsong (1993), and Charlotte Gray (1998).
 The latter two were best-sellers, and Charlotte Gray was shortlisted for the James Tait Black Memorial Prize.
 In April 2003 Birdsong came 13th in the BBC's Big Read initiative which aimed to identify Britain's best loved novels.

 In 2007, Faulks published Engleby.
 Set in Cambridge in the 1970s, it is narrated by Cambridge University fresher Mike Engleby.
 Engleby is a loner, and the reader is led to suspect that he may be unreliable, particularly when a fellow student disappears.
 Faulks says of the novel's genesis, "I woke up one morning with this guy's voice in my head.
 And he was just talking, dictating, almost.
 And when I got to work, I wrote it down.
-I didn't know what the hell was going on; this wasn't an idea for a book".
+I didn't know what the hell was going on; this wasn't an idea for a book."
 It was remarked upon as a change of direction for Faulks, both in terms of the near-contemporary setting and in the decision to use a first-person narrator.
 The Daily Telegraph said the book was "distinguished by a remarkable intellectual energy: a narrative verve, technical mastery of the possibilities of the novel form and vivid sense of the tragic contingency of human life."